mvdnbrk/postmark-inbound/README.md

 $inbound->date->inUtcTimezone()         // Sets the timezone to UTC.
 $inbound->subject;                      // Subject of the message.

+$inbound->spamStatus;                   // Spam status, defaults to 'No' when not present
 $inbound->spamScore;                    // float, defaults to 0.0 when not present.

 $inbound->to->count()                   // Recipient count.